Image courtesy of Marc Murphy Cartoons

 I couldn’t help but remember what Asher said to me when I interviewed him back in 2007.
-Just as I ask many of my guests, I asked him how he wanted to be remembered.
+So, just as I asked many of my guests, I asked him how he wanted to be remembered.

 Churchill Downs tweeted yesterday, “Not since Colonel Matt Winn has there ever been a person so associated as the face of Churchill Downs and the Kentucky Derby than John Asher.”